-In the risk assessment the contamination probability, effect on human body and the possible spread is determined:

-contamination probability is the possible causes of diseases in food chain, their transfer routes to raw materials of animal or plant origin and to the products during their manufacturing and storage;

-the effect on human body is characterized with the possible contamination level, which could cause a disease;

-assessment of risk spreading – wide or secondary.

-There are four possible cases for microbiological assessment – pathogen bacteria of one type in many products, pathogen bacteria of the same type in one product, microbial hazard in specific geographic area, which could be spread to new region, microbiological hazard related to economic risk.

-Contamination probability is determined after evaluation of food product origin (animal or plant), disease source distribution and prevalence, stages of manufacturing process, preventative actions along the food chain.
-Contamination is insignificant if probability is very low or insignificant taking into account the above mentioned factors.
-Contamination is moderate if the pollution is possible and the above mentioned factors are present.
-Contamination is very high if pollution is very possible or certain and the above mentioned factors are present.

 Effect on human body

 The effect on the human can be described by probable properties of the hazard, which may cause disease – survival of the causative, potential growth and multiplication in the foods, taking into account the manufacturing processes and storage and other factors such as pH, temperature, water content, development of other microorganisms, which may limit its activity.
 Assessment of the process control, potential use of product and the sensitivity of food product user also should be assessed.
 Influence is insignificant, if the effect on human is very low or insignificant taking into account the above factors.
 Influence is low, if the effect on human is low, but it certainly is possible, taking into account the above mentioned factors.
 Influence is moderate, if the effect on the human is possible and the above mentioned factors are in place.
 Influence is high, if the effect is very possible or certain and the above mentioned factors are in place.